 - Free Trial.
 The free trial is pretty simple.
 The firm gives you a sample of its product, so you can test it, and decide whether it is what you were hoping for.
 The model was used in the beginning by firms like Estee Lauder.
 The founder of this cosmetic giant was offering customers free samples of creams she was producing on her own.
 The customer could take the sample of the cream home, test it on her skin and see the effect of the cosmetics.
 Today it’s widely used for digital products (Netflix, HBO Max, software).

 - Freemium.
 In many cases, firms use the so-called freemium model to attract a big number of new customers and let them use part of their product for free.
 In Freemium you can use only a part of the product part forever (no time limitation).
 If a company uses the freemium model to get customers, it actually has 2 groups of customers.
 The minority of customers use the full-paid version (they generate revenues and profits).
-The majority uses the freemium version and have a marketing value for the firm (they promote the product and help decrease costs of customer acquisition).
+The majority use the freemium version and have a marketing value for the firm (they promote the product and help decrease costs of customer acquisition).
 At some point, they may also convert into a paid user.

 - Free.
 Surprisingly, a lot of businesses can thrive despite offering their products for free.
-The best examples are Facebook, Instagram, YouTube, Twitter.
+The best examples are Facebook, Instagram, YouTube, and Twitter.
 By using their product for free users create an inventory of potential ads that they can sell to advertisers.
 So, in a sense, you have 2 groups of customers: users that use the product for free and firms that you for access to those users.

 Below is a short comparison of the freemium, the free trial, and the free:

 - Referral programs.
 Referral programs pray on our human nature, and our need to give advice to other people, even if we are not asked for one.
 Humans are not only famous gossipers but also have the natural need to share with others things that worked.
 Referral programs use the natural phenomenon called the word of mouth.
 If you like something, you are very likely to recommend it to your friends.
 Especially, if it solves some problem that both of you are dealing with.
-People not only recommend restaurants, or movies to each other, but also employers, software, and hardware.
+People not only recommend restaurants, or movies to each other, but also to employers, software, and hardware.
 Referral programs try to incentivize people to recommend things to their friends.
 They usually offer a small reward for that.
-The reward may be given to the person who is recommending, but also the new potential customer as well.
+The reward may be given to the person who is recommended, but also the new potential customer as well.

 - Affiliate programs.
 Affiliate programs are similar to referral programs.
-In short, using them, you want to get to a wider group of people and generate bigger sales of products.
-That is why, you incentivize other people and firms to promote you, talk about your products.
+In short, by using them, you want to get to a wider group of people and generate bigger sales of products.
+That is why, you incentivize other people and firms to promote you and talk about your products.
 Unlike referral programs, in affiliate programs, you offer money and not your products.
 However, the money is given to the affiliate only if he or she sells a product or a service

 That’s in short.
 As always I recommend checking for more examples of our online course Business Model Innovation for Management Consultants.
 You will find there +3 hours of content and more than 80 lectures, that will teach you all the things you need to create great charts fast as a Management Consultant.